FernandoDoming/r2diaphora/README.md

 # r2diaphora

-r2diaphora is a port of [Diaphora](https://github.com/joxeankoret/diaphora) to [radare2](https://github.com/radareorg/radare2) and MySQL.
+r2diaphora is a port of [Diaphora](https://github.com/joxeankoret/diaphora) to [radare2](https://github.com/radareorg/radare2) and MariaDB.
 It also uses [r2ghidra](https://github.com/radareorg/r2ghidra) as decompiler by default, with support for other decompilers such as `pdc`.

 ## What is diaphora?